ololoepepe/BeQt/README.txt

  Building and installing (briefly)
 ==============================================================================

-In order to build BeQt, just cd into the sources' directory and execute the following commands:
+In order to build BeQt, just cd into the sources directory and execute the following commands:

  * "qmake"